GeekyAnts/native-base-docs/_book/docs/components/ActionSheet.md

   }
 }</code></pre><br />

-Note: The use caseis similar to RN's ActionSheetIOS.
+Note: The use cases similar to RN's ActionSheetIOS.